Wesley Clark: Post-2004 campaign

 In September 2007 Clark's memoir A Time to Lead: For Duty, Honor and Country.
 In the book Clark alleged that during a visit to the Pentagon in the autumn of 2001 after 9/11, a "senior general" told him that the Office of the Secretary of Defense had produced a confidential paper proposing a series of regime change operations in seven countries over a period of five years.
 He had made the allegation a number of times in public and media appearances in 2006 and 2007.
 The book also described a conversation Clark had with Paul Wolfowitz in May 1991 after the Gulf War, quoting Wolfowitz as lamenting the non-removal of Saddam Hussein, but also telling him that "...we did learn one thing that's very important.
 With the end of the Cold War, we can now use our military with impunity.
 The Soviets won't come in to block us.
 And we've got five, maybe 10, years to clean up these old Soviet surrogate regimes like Iraq and Syria before the next superpower emerges to challenge us...".

 Clark serves on the Advisory Boards of the Global Panel Foundation and the National Security Network.
 He is also the chairman of Enverra, and was also chairman of Rodman & Renshaw, a New York investment bank, and Growth Energy.
 His chairmanship at Rodman & Renshaw is part of the documentary The China Hustle.
 Clark is interviewed about his involvement in selling toxic stocks of unregulated Chinese companies; eventually though, he exits the interview to avoid association with Rodman & Renshaw, which went bankrupt in 2013.
 The film speculates that the company used his name as chairman to gain legitimacy for its operations.

+Tiversa

+In July 2007, Clark testified before the United States House Committee on Oversight and Accountability about the discovery of classified information on file-sharing networks by the cybersecurity firm Tiversa, where he served on the board of advisers.